ksingh7575/RFirstProject/README.md

   9. After the status transitions to 'Success', it means 'AWS Cloudwatch Agent' got successfully installed on all the EC2 instances that you had selected in 'Fifth_Step' above.
 Moving ahead, you can configure the CloudWatch agent. * Note:- See screen-shot named 'Ninth_Step.png' for reference.

-## Part B:- Configuring CloudWatch Agent on all EC2 instances:-

-* Note:- You will have to follow the below step for each and every EC2 instance, where Kinesis Agent is running.
+## Part B:- Configuring CloudWatch Agent on all EC2 instances (Note:- You will have to follow the below step for each and every EC2 instance, where Kinesis Agent is running):-

   10. Open Amazon EC2 console, choose your EC2 instance, and then choose Connect.